-As the weather begins to warm up, many are visting the city park and its various features.
+As the weather begins to warm up, many are visiting the city park and its various features.
 Here are a few things you may want to know about the park to help plan your visit.

 Q – Is swimming allowed in the park pond?

-A – No. The pond is part of the park irrigation system with large intake lines would could be dangerous for swimmers.
+A – No. The pond is part of the park irrigation system with large intake lines could be dangerous for swimmers.

 Q – Is fishing allowed in the park pond?